-The Wandhala Drone Project funded by the Regional Economic Futures Fund (REFF), is part of a broader initiative to leverage advanced technology for land management and conservation to create sustainable jobs and stronger, diverse economies in the South West, Darling Downs and South Burnett Regions.
+The Wandhala Drone Project funded by the Regional Economic Futures Fund (REFF), is part of a broader initiative to leverage advanced technology for land management and conservation to create sustainable jobs and stronger, diverse economies in the South West, Darling Downs and South Burnett (including Cherbourg) Regions.

 Beginning in

-12-month training program.
+12-month on-line training program.

 These certifications enhance the ability for Indigenous organisations and individuals to provide cultural and environmental monitoring and assessment services within the agricultural and renewable energy supply chain.